 Who we are?

-The Patient-centered Comparative Effectiveness Research Center (PCERC) is the Biomedical Research Institute’s newest Center.
+The Patient-centered Comparative Effectiveness Research Center (PCERC) is the Brigham Research Institute’s newest Center.
 We were established as a resource for the comparative effectiveness research (CER) and patient-centered outcomes research (PCOR) community at Brigham and Women's Hospital.

 The mission of the PCERC is to: 1) Improve the health of patients through population management, comparative effectiveness and system redesign; 2) Bring the BWH CER/PCOR research community together under one umbrella to foster collaboration and innovation; and 3) Enable CER/PCOR researchers to be more successful at obtaining funding and conducting research.